 On the bright side, if you DO have a goal, such as getting more leads, page likes, sales, you can achieve these goals through Facebook ads.
 They just need to be implemented in the correct manner.
-Campaigns should be set up in Ads Manager or Power Editor so you have more control over how you set them up.
+Campaigns should be set up in Ads Manager so you have more control over how you set them up.

 With Ads Manager and Power Editor you have more control over:

 - Objective of your ad: Link clicks, conversions, messages, engagement, etc.

 - Targeting: Interest based, location, retargeting website visitors using the FB pixel, custom audiences, lookalike audiences, etc.